-It looks like you are visiting the United States of America website from China.
-Since we don't ship orders from the United States of America to China, please visit your local website.
+It looks like you are visiting outside the United States of America.
+Please visit your local website.

 In order to protect the speakers (and your ears) from a loud volume surge, they utilize a volume remember setting that powers on at anywhere from 20 to 60% lower volume, depending on how loud they were when they were last switched off.

 1. Are the speakers plugged into a working outlet and the master power switch on the active speaker is switched to on?
 Can you try the speakers with a few different outlets?
 Is the LED indicator on the speaker no longer coming on once you do this?

 2. If the speakers are turning on can you try using them with a few different inputs and audio sources to see if you can get them to play?
 Also, be sure to check the input you are using to connect to the speakers is selected using the remote or volume knob.